Correcting your Sodium to Potassium ratio is a big part of the answer!

-Our fears are primarily controlled by noradrenalin and adrenalin produced in the adrenal glands.
+Our fears are primarily controlled by noradrenaline and adrenalin produced in the adrenal glands.
 Balancing the two keeps us stable emotionally and physically.
 The noradrenalin in excess can push one to behave offensively with aggression thus preventing the expressions such as compassion or affection.
 Contrarily, adrenalin can trigger excessive defensiveness.
 One would feel fearful and inhibited from expressing their true self or feel the joy of letting go of fears.
 Potassium represents adrenalin and Sodium represents the noradrenalin balance.

 If one is not balanced in their Sodium and Potassium ratio it can trigger an emotional behavioral change.
-A low level of Sodium reflects as aggressiveness or a lack of assertiveness.
-Fearfulness connected to a higher level of Potassium.
+A low level of Sodium reflects aggressiveness or a lack of assertiveness.
+Fearfulness is connected to a higher level of Potassium.

-Someone with a low Na/K are fearful often and unable to express their emotions so they are inhibited.
+Someone with a low Na/K is fearful often and unable to express their emotions so they are inhibited.
 They don’t know how to show their loving or kind thoughts, unable to let their feeling out.
 At times the low ratio may not appear until the second or third retest as the chemistry is balancing but the personality factor is there along with the hair analysis pattern.

-Having a consult such as myself with over a decade of experience in reading Hair Analysis is very important to show you how navigate your true chemistry.
+Having a consultant such as myself with over a decade of experience in reading Hair Analysis is very important to show you how to navigate your true chemistry.

 If you are ready to increase your energy levels from the cellular level for true, natural power,